tomasmcguinness/dotnet-matter/README.md

 I have gotten Bluetooth scanning working, uwing the WinRT Bluetooth libraries.
 This will limit it to Windows 10 for now, but that's okay for now.
 I've written a blog post on this: https://tomasmcguinness.com/2025/03/21/building-a-net-matter-controller/
 I have also managed to establish a BTP (Bluetooth Transport Protocol) session, getting a handshake reponse from an ESP32-C6 (running the esp-matter Light example).

+### 02/04/2025

+Lots of progress in the past two weeks.
+I have successfully sent one of the PASE messages (PBKDFParamRequest) and received a response with some of the parameters present (PBKDFParamResponse)
+I am now trying to get the Pake1 message working.
+As this involved crytography, it's proving very difficult!